savonet/book/audio.md

 #### Multiband compression

-We are now ready to introduce the effect that you were all waiting for, which is in fact a combination of previous effects: _multiband_ compression aka the _big fat FM radio sound_.
+We are now ready to introduce the effect that you were all waiting for, which is in fact a combination of previous effects: _multiband_ compression\index{compressor!multiband} aka the _big fat FM radio sound_.
 This is what is used in most commercial music radios so that, when you listen to songs in your car without thinking too much, you are not disturbed by changes in the dynamics of songs.
 Whether you like it or not,